"Hot Spot's "

 January 27 - March 24 "Contemporary Art Exhibit" - Desert Foothills Gallery, Cave Creek, AZ

-February 3 - May 1 "Art + Money" Institute for Humanities Research @ ASU, Tempe, AZ
+February 3 - May 1 "Art + Money" Institute for Humanities Research at ASU, Tempe, AZ

 March 3 - 20, "Micro-Living at Shemer 2017" Shemer Art Center, Phoenix, AZ